 - To qualify as an author, individuals are expected to have made a substantial contribution to the final product.
 They may have contributed to several of the following areas: conceptualising/generating funding/project oversight, lab/field work, analyses, interpretation, writing and/or significant re-drafting.
 Researchers who do not meet the authorship criteria should be listed in the acknowledgements.

 - The corresponding author is required to inform all authors of the content of the reviews and the revision process.
-In addition, the corresponding author must ensure that the manuscript and the co-authors comply with best practices.
+In addition, the corresponding author must ensure that the manuscript and the co-authors comply with research ethics (see below).

-- To improve author transparency and unambiguous contributions, authors and co-authors are required to provide their Open Researcher and Contributor Identifier (ORCID)identification numbers when submitted to the African Journal of Herpetology.
+- To improve author transparency and unambiguous contributions, authors and co-authors are required to provide theirĀ Open Researcher and Contributor Identifier (ORCID) identification numbers when submitted to the African Journal of Herpetology.
 ORCID identification numbers are not required for the African Herp News but are encouraged to be supplied where possible.

-- Large-Language Models (LLMs) (artificial intelligence tools) do not adhere to these authorship criteria, and therefore may not be used to prepare the manuscript text, nor included as authors.
+- Large-Language Models (LLMs) (artificial intelligence tools such as ChatGPT or similar) do not adhere to these authorship criteria, and therefore may not be used to prepare the manuscript text, nor included as authors.

 Data handling and methods